bralax/ShotPut/README.md

 Also the classpath is the folder containing the source code you would like to document.
 You can only supply one folder at time.

 ### Running the Documentation engine Programmatically
-The core class of the Documentation Engine is  `org.bralax.JavalinDoc`.
+The core class of the Documentation Engine is  `io.github.bralax.shotput.Shotput`.
 To generate documentation, you need to create an instance of that class and then call it's start method.
 The JavalinDoc constructor takes in the following parameters:
-* Config config -> An `org.bralax.Config` object with the settings for generating documentation
+* Config config -> An `io.github.bralax.shotput.Config` object with the settings for generating documentation
 * File src -> The folder that contains java files or the java file to parse
 * boolean excel -> Whether to produce csv documentation
 * boolean html -> Whether to produce html documentation
 * File out -> The folder to place the documentation in

 Running the system programatically has one extra feature.
 The JavalinDoc object has one extra method, `registerGenerator`.
 It can be called to register a sample code generator for a specific language.
 A sample code generator should extend
-`org.bralax.code.SampleCodeGenerator` and implement these method:
+`io.github.bralax.shotput.code.SampleCodeGenerator` and implement these method:
 * `public String getType()` -> Should return the language this generator supports
 * `public String generate(String baseUrl, Endpoint endpoint)` -> should create a markdown code block that will create a request for this endpoint.